SharadS28N/SharadS28N/README.md

 # Introducing Myself *[@SharadS28N](https://github.com/SharadS28N)*

-* Mine Self Sharad Bhandari.
+* Myself Sharad Bhandari.
 * A 17 years Old Fellow Who dosen't know how to code but tries to learn.
-* Favourite Language javascript and Like website designing and discord bot making.
+* Favourite Language javascript and Like website designing.

 ______________________________________________
-# Some Of Mine Major Facts
+# Some Of my Major Facts

-* Have Mine github where you can follow me.
+* Have my github where you can follow me.
 [Github Page](https://github.com/SharadS28N)
-* Have A small family.
+* Have a small family.
-* From One of the beautiful Country Nepal
+* From one of the beautiful Country Nepal
 ______________________________________________
 # Follow Me On Social Media To
 <h3 align="left">Social Medias:</h3>